All Episodes

 How many years were you addicted to crack?

-From 2000, uh right around 2000, and then like you say, ten years ago today, I quit everything on January sixteenth, two thousand nine.
+And then, like you say, 10 years ago today, I quit everything on January 16, 2009.

-So one of the things, you know, when I invented my pillow, I was still full-blown addict, and they but I put all my I put all my kind of my energies that, you know, my self-worth, I had a very low self-worth, and you can't get rejected if you don't talk to people.
+But I put all my kind of my energies that, you know, my self-worth, I had a very low self-worth, and you can't get rejected if you don't talk to people.

-Someone said, Mike, why don't you do a kiosk?
+I said, Mike, why don't you do a kiosk?

-Well, I couldn't sell to the people there because I couldn't I'd be all paranoid and so my wife at the time, she would uh she worked those days and we we borrowed our last dime.
+And so my wife at the time, she would, she worked those days and we borrowed our last dime.

-We didn't have anything left to to to do that money for the kiosk and uh we had four kids and and uh I was there one day and this guy bought a pillow for me and he said, Do you have a business card?
+And I was there one day and this guy bought a pillow from me and he said, do you have a business card?

-I said, uh um, oh I'm all out and I wrote it on a piece of paper.
+And I wrote it on a piece of paper.

 I didn't even know what one was.

-And uh and he he uh but that guy called me in January by a divine appointment.
+But that guy called me in January by a divine appointment.

-He called me up and he said, Are you the guy that invented this pillow?
+He called me up and he said, are you the guy that invented this pillow?

-And uh he said it and I said, Minnesota.
+And I said, Minnesota.

-He says, Yeah.
+He says, yeah.

-And he said, Well, it changed my life.
+And he said, well, it changed my life.

 And he said, I run the Minneapolis Home and Garden Show.